The best games console 2020: Switch, Xbox One or PS4?

 Nintendo, Sony and Microsoft have all paid a lot of attention to parental controls.
 However Nintendo’s simply feel the simplest and friendliest.
 They are clean, clear and easy.
 The other consoles require a little more figuring out.

-Games console reviews: movies and TV
+Best games console reviews: movies and TV

 A game console makes a superb media machine.
 They are almost invariably faster than a TV's smart system, and you often get more apps too.